All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Regular monitoring should include HbA1c every 3 months initially, fasting glucose, lipid panels, kidney function tests, and blood pressure checks.
 As your condition stabilizes, monitoring frequency may decrease.

 Some patients with type 2 diabetes achieve remission through weight loss, meaning their blood sugars normalize without diabetes medication.
-While this is possible, it is not guaranteed.
+While this is possible, it isn't guaranteed.
 Your can help set realistic expectations.

 Ongoing treatment is typically recommended even after reaching target weight and glycemic goals.
 Stopping GLP-1 medication can lead to weight regain and worsening blood sugar control.
 Discuss long-term treatment plans with your provider.